ericleslie/EricLeslie.com/src/documents/wedding-photography.html.md

 				<img src="/assets/icons/slr_128.png" class="pull-right">
 				<h3>Twice the Love</h3>
 				<p>If you want double the coverage, my wife Crystal will join me and together we'll cover every angle of your special day.</p>
 				<p>This option is very handy when both the men and women are getting dressed at the same time in different locations.
-You also get more angles on those fleeting moments during the ceromony like the first kiss.</p>
+You also get more angles on those fleeting moments during the ceremony like the first kiss.</p>
 			</div>
 		</div>
 	</div>